Anivaries/d2-webgame/README.md

 Higher/lower game for DotA2 hero winrates per bracket.
-Used my old code which i used for GUI game, i created a web app which does the same.

  -Part of the code scraps https://www.dotabuff.com/ for data (which is only done once i run that function).
 Data from the link is saved to `.json` file.